jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-1.md

  |

 You can find the codebase at [https://github.com/jsbaan/ai-app-from-scratch](https://github.com/jsbaan/ai-app-from-scratch).
-Throughout this post I will link to specific lines of code with this hyperlink robot [🤖](https://github.com/jsbaan/ai-app-from-scratch) (try it!)
+Throughout this post I will link to specific lines of code with this hyperlink robot [🤖](https://github.com/jsbaan/ai-app-from-scratch) (try it!).
+This post is also published on [TowardsDataScience](https://towardsdatascience.com/designing-building-deploying-an-ai-chat-app-from-scratch-part-1-f1ebf5232d4d).

 ## Microservices and APIs